Pavitra65/Graduate_admission_project/README.md

 ### Introduction:
-Welcome to my GitHub repository, which highlights a major project I worked on while pursuing a data science bachelor's degree.
-I'll give an outline of the project's goals and methods, as well as the techniques and realizations, in the sections that follow.
+This repository presents a significant project completed as part of a data science bachelor's degree program.
+The following sections outline the project’s objectives, methodology, and key findings.

 ### Project Outline:
-I spent a semester studying into an important problem in the field of data science as part of the university course "Hands-On Machine Learning and Data Science": expectations for postgraduate admissions chances at US universities.
+As part of the "Hands-On Machine Learning and Data Science" course, this project focused on predicting postgraduate admission probabilities at US universities.
+Using machine learning techniques, the project aimed to develop an accurate model to forecast admission outcomes based on various applicant data.

 ### Workflow:
-- **Data Preprocessing**
+- **Data Collection and Preprocessing**
-- **Model evaluation**
+- **Model Selection and Evaluation**
-- **Fine Tuning**
+- **Hyperparameter Tuning**
-- **Summary**
+- **Results and Conclusion**